PesTwin: a biology-informed Digital Twin for enabling precision farming: Material and methods

 \subsubsection{Technology stack}

-In ABM frameworks the variables of interest are typically observed at the macro system level, assessing the potential economic loss of a whole crop in a season, accurate modeling must be performed at the micro individual level, simulating the behavior of a single pest insect.
+In ABM frameworks, the variables of interest are typically observed at the macro system level, assessing the potential economic loss of a whole crop in a season; accurate modeling must be performed at the micro individual level, simulating the behavior of a single pest insect.
 As the number of agents increases, so does the computation cost of the simulation, and performance rapidly degrades.
 Parallel computing is one way to mitigate such limitations, and in recent years, great advances in computation on Graphical Processing Units (GPUs) have opened new opportunities.
 The PesTwin engine is based on FLAMEGPU \cite{PRichmond2021}, an open-source library supporting ABM simulations on GPU hardware, allowing the simulation of large agent-based systems.
-A preliminary assessment of this technology proved the capability of the current version of this software to sustain simulations of the SWD model up to a maximum of 80 million concurrent agents, which would correspond to simulating a farm with a few tens of hectares of extension.
+A preliminary assessment of this technology proved the capability of this software to sustain simulations of the SWD model up to a maximum of 80 million concurrent agents, which would correspond to simulating a farm with a few tens of hectares of extension.
 This is a reasonable size for the application under discussion, that is, the development of a DT to monitor and inform the management of an individual field.
 Scaling further up in the dimension of the area under study would anyway suggest a different modeling approach.
+The simulations presented in this work were run on an NVIDIA A10G GPU (24 GB VRAM), using FLAMEGPU version 2.0.0rc1.
+A full-season open-field simulation with 70k pest agents at peak was completed in less than a minute, confirming the tool's suitability for iterative, scenario-based decision support.